 Directory information is information not generally considered harmful or an invasion of privacy if disclosed.
 This information is available without the consent of parents/guardians or eligible students.
 Directory information includes the student's name, address, grade level, date and place of birth, photographs, participation in officially recognized activities and sports, weight and height if a member of an athletic team, dates and schools of attendance, and degrees and awards received.
 Photographs will be considered directory information only when used in printed school publications including the annual yearbook, playbills, honor roll or other recognition lists, graduation programs, newsletters, and sports activity programs/sheets.
 Parents/Guardians who do not want directory information released must file a written statement with the principal of the child's school annually at the start of each school year.

-In addition, two federal laws require local educational agencies to provide military recruiters, upon request, with three directory information categories - name, address, and telephone listing - unless parents/guardians have advised the school in writing that they do not want their student's information disclosed without their prior written consent.
+In addition, two federal laws require local educational agencies to provide military recruiters and postsecondary institutions, upon request, with three information categories - name, address, and telephone listing - unless parents/guardians have advised the school in writing that they do not want their student's information disclosed without their prior written consent.
+For military recruiting purposes, military recruiters may also request the District provided student email address (not the personal private email address).